 - Procure insurance directly or through the county in which the district is located;

 - Publish any information relating to the activities of the district;

 - Provide advice to or consult with county or municipal representatives; and

 - Present an annual budget to the board of county commissioners.

 Each SWCD is governed by a five member board of supervisors elected by the citizens of the county.
+There is an exception, where there are four elected supervisors and one supervisor appointed by a tribal band.
 The SWCD board are responsible for policy development, annual plans, long-range plans and budgets.

 Most SWCDs have full-time and/or part-time staff.
 BWSR maintains a SWCD directory (pdf) that contains the contact information for board and staff member, as well as, the SWCD address and telephone number(s).